loda-lang/loda-programs/programs/oeis/list4.md

 * [A225700](http://oeis.org/A225700) ([program](225/A225700.asm)): Denominators of coefficients arising from q-expansion of Integrate[eta[q^4]^8/eta[q^2]^4, q]/q where eta is the Dedekind eta function.
 * [A225743](http://oeis.org/A225743) ([program](225/A225743.asm)): Triangular array:  row n is least squarefree word of length n using positive integers.
 * [A225773](http://oeis.org/A225773) ([program](225/A225773.asm)): The squares on a chessboard that are black, counting from top left corner and down.
+* [A225826](http://oeis.org/A225826) ([program](225/A225826.asm)): Number of binary pattern classes in the (2,n)-rectangular grid: two patterns are in same class if one of them can be obtained by a reflection or 180-degree rotation of the other.
 * [A225875](http://oeis.org/A225875) ([program](225/A225875.asm)): We write the 1 + 4*k numbers once and twice the others.
 * [A225883](http://oeis.org/A225883) ([program](225/A225883.asm)): a(n) = (-1)^n * (1 - 2^n).
 * [A225894](http://oeis.org/A225894) ([program](225/A225894.asm)): Number of n X 2 binary arrays whose sum with another n X 2 binary array containing no more than a single 1 has rows and columns in lexicographically nondecreasing order.